 10 Best Books On Data Science For Beginners and Experts

 Without further ado, let’s explore these data science books that you can refer to begin your career or even if you are looking to enhance your skills to climb up the corporate ladder.
-In case, we miss listing any good book, then do let us know in the comments section.
+If we miss listing any good book, do let us know in the comments section.

 1. Build a Career in Data Science

 When you prepare for a Data Science career, it is not the same as studying to learning the basics.
-‘Build a Career in Data Science‘ is more of a career guide than a traditional data science book.
+‘Build a Career in Data Science ‘is more a career guide than a traditional data science book.

 The writers have set out to fill in the gaps between academia, get your first job, and further advance your data science career.
 This book explores topics such as a traditional data science project’s lifecycle, how to adjust to market needs, how to plan for a leadership position, and even tips to help you handle demanding stakeholders.